Giovanni Borgia, 2nd Duke of Gandía: Murder

 Fishermen and boatmen were summoned to drag the river; on 16 June, Giovanni's body was recovered from the Tiber.

 It was just before vespers when they found the duke still fully clad, with his stockings, shoes, waistcoat and cloak, and in his belt there was his purse with thirty ducats.
 He had nine wounds, one in the neck through the throat, the other eight in the head, body and legs.
 The corpse was thrown into the river at the point besides the fountain where the refuse of the streets is usually dumped into the water, near or beside the Hospital of Saint Hieronymus of the Slavonians on the road which runs from the Angel's Bridge straight to the Church of Santa Maria del Popolo.

 Other contemporary sources gave fundamentally different accounts of the murder.
 These are clearly much less reliable than Burchard's but must have preserved a few crumbs of the rumours circulating at the time.
-The Venetian Domenico Malipiero claimed that the duke left the banquet with his brother-in-law, Giovanni Sforza who tortured and murdered him in a vineyard.
+The Venetian Domenico Malipiero claimed that the duke left the banquet with his brother-in-law, Giovanni Sforza, who tortured and murdered him in a vineyard.
 He did this out of jealousy, because Giovanni Borgia had an incestuous relationship with his sister, Lucrezia, Sforza's wife.
-Malipiero admits that all this is just hearsay.
+However.
+Malipiero admitted that all this was hearsay.

-A contemporary Spanish chronicler, Andrés Bernáldez in his Historia de los reyes católicos also stated, that Giovanni Sforza murdered the duke with his own hands, because they had a quarrel during the siege of Ostia, and the duke executed four of Sforza's men.
+A contemporary Spanish chronicler, Andrés Bernáldez in his Historia de los reyes católicos, also stated that Giovanni Sforza murdered the duke with his own hands, because they had had a quarrel during the siege of Ostia, and the duke executed four of Sforza's men.
 To take revenge, Sforza used a masked woman to trap Giovanni Borgia.
-This woman told the duke, who was drunk and captive of his vices, that his mistress, Madama Damiata, was waiting for him in the Campo Santo.
+This woman told the duke, who was drunk and a captive of his vices, that his mistress, Madama Damiata, was waiting for him in the Campo Santo.
 The body, placed in a sack, was thrown from the Ponte Sisto into the river.
-After the murder, Sforza hid in the palace of his relative, Cardinal Ascanio, with whom he planned the crime together.
-Bernáldez's account remained unknown for a long time as it was not published until 1870, but it clearly shows what information reached Spain about the murder.
+After the murder, Sforza hid in the palace of his relative, Cardinal Ascanio, with whom he had planned the crime.
+Bernáldez's account remained unknown for a long time, as it was not published until 1870, but it shows what information reached Spain about the murder.